-The proposed revision to the name of Rule 4 - from "Investigation" to "Investigation and Mediation" - reflects the addition of Division authority to facilitate mediation arising from a complaint filed with the Division, most notably under the Senate Bill 23-105 amendments to the Equal Pay for Equal Work Act, at C.R.S. § 8-5-103(1)(a)(II).
-Proposed Rule 4.9 describes the procedures and conditions for the Division's new mediation process.
-Thus, the proposed Rule 4 name is more appropriate and captures the full breadth of Rule 4's newly broadened subject matter.
+The revision to the name of Rule 4 - from "Investigation" to "Investigation and Mediation" - reflects the addition of Division authority to facilitate mediation arising from a complaint filed with the Division, most notably under the Senate Bill 23-105 amendments to the EPEWA, at C.R.S. § 8-5-103(1)(a)(II).
+New Rule 4.9 describes the procedures and conditions for the Division's new mediation process.
+Thus, the Rule 4 name as amended is more appropriate and captures the full breadth of Rule 4's newly broadened subject matter.